SciGraph/py-SciGraph/README.md

 This API works off of a SciGraph REST service.
 Consult SciGraph docs for details.

+This API is generic and will work off of any SciGraph instance, regardless of whether it is used to store genotype-phenotype data, neuroanatomy or pizzas.

 Alpha software: API may change

 ## Python Examples